trestletech/shinyAce/README.md

 Demonstrates how to use shinyAce with shiny modules.

+### 11-code-hotkeys

+Run example: `shiny::runApp(system.file("examples/11-code-hotkeys", package="shinyAce"))`

+Use hotkeys to evaluate a selection of code or step through your code using hotkeys

 ### Security Note

 As with any online application, it is a **genuinely bad idea** to allow arbitrary users to execute code on your server.
 The above examples show such an environment in which arbitrary R code is being executed on a remote machine.
 In a trusted environment (such as after authenticating a user or on a network protected by a firewall), this may not be a terrible idea; on a public server without authentication, it most certainly is.
 So please use the above examples with caution, realizing that without proper security checks in place, allowing unknown users to execute arbitrary R code would make it trivial for an attacker to compromise your server or steal your private data.